philc/vimium/README.md

 - It is now possible to map `<tab>`, `<enter>`, `<delete>`, `<insert>`, `<home>` and `<end>`.
 - New command options for `createTab` to create create new normal and incognito windows ([examples](https://github.com/philc/vimium/wiki/Tips-and-Tricks#creating-tabs-with-urls-and-windows)).
+- Firefox only:
+    - Fix copy and paste commands.
-- Firefox only.
-When upgrading, you will be asked to re-validate permissions.
+    - When upgrading, you will be asked to re-validate permissions.
 The only new permission is "copy and paste to/from clipboard" (the `clipboardWrite` permission).
 This is necessary to support copy/paste on Firefox.
 - Various bug fixes.

 1.61 (2017-10-27)